AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Methodology

 All functionalities in AIDEN share a unified and consistent layout: approximately 45\% of the screen is dedicated to the camera preview, while the remaining space hosts control buttons and displays the system’s output.
 This design ensures a seamless and intuitive experience, enabling users to easily capture or select images, access system responses, and navigate through the application.

-Given the computational complexity of the algorithms used, such as deep learning, based object detection and VQA, executing all functionalities directly on a mobile device would demand high-end hardware and lead to reduced accuracy or degraded performance.
+Given the computational complexity of the algorithms used, such as deep learning–based object detection and VQA, executing all functionalities directly on a mobile device would demand high-end hardware and lead to reduced accuracy or degraded performance.
 To address this challenge and broaden accessibility across devices, AIDEN adopts a distributed interconnection architecture.

-In this architecture, computationally intensive models such as YOLO and a Visual Large Language Model (VLLM), specifically LLaVA, are executed on a centralized server.
+In this architecture, shown in Figure~\ref{fig:arch}, computationally intensive models such as YOLO and a VLM, specifically LLaVA, are executed on a centralized server.
 The mobile application is responsible solely for capturing input and presenting the output.
 This setup significantly reduces the hardware requirements on the user's side and simplifies updates to the core models.
 However, it does require an active internet connection (WiFi or mobile data), which is common among most users.
 When a user interacts with AIDEN, by selecting a function and capturing an image, the data is sent to the remote server, processed in a first-in-first-out manner, and the result is sent back to the device, where it is presented to the user using visual, audio, or haptic feedback.